 Want to hear new songs before everyone else?

 Want exclusive access to private zoom hangs, listening parties, and personal journal entries?

 Want to support an emerging artist before he gets so cool that he becomes Doja Cat's celebrity crush??? (a guy can manifest right?)

-Here's all my singles that I've released!
+Here's all my other songs!

 We open on Ian (he/him), a recovering gifted child desperately attempting to hang on to his mid-twenties, in the waning months of the worst pandemic since everyone’s favorite American president, Warren G. Harding, took office.
 All things considered, Ian has emerged from said pandemic relatively unscathed!
 Sure, his social circles have eroded immensely, and he’s become deeply disillusioned with the American political system, and he’s picked up a mildly compulsive marijuana habit, AND he’s come to associate self-worth with internet popularity, but he and his loved ones are healthy, financially stable, and (presumably) do not subscribe to any overtly dangerous conspiracy theories, so we’ll call that a win.
 A singer-songwriter by day, goofy social media personality of moderate notoriety by (also) day, and sleepyhead by night, Ian has been referred to by kind usernamed strangers as “Kroger-brand Ed Sheeran,” “sexy Kermit The Frog,” and “a stupid piece of shit.”
 But as accurate as these labels are, they fail to answer fully the tied-for-number-one-most-Googled question of 1939, “Who IS Ian McConnell?”